Civil parish: Powers and functions

-Parish councils have powers to provide and manage various local facilities; these can include allotments, cemeteries, parks, playgrounds, playing fields and village greens, village halls or community centres, bus shelters, street lighting, roadside verges, car parks, footpaths, litter bins and war memorials.
-Larger parish councils may also be involved in running markets, public toilets and public clocks, museums and leisure centres.
+Parish councils have powers to provide and manage various local facilities; these can include allotments, cemeteries, parks, playgrounds, community centres, bus shelters, street lighting, roadside verges, car parks, footpaths, litter bins, and war memorials.
+Larger parish councils may also be involved in running markets, public toilets and public clocks, museums, and leisure centres.

-Parish councils may spend money on various things they deem to be beneficial to their communities, such as providing grants to local community groups or local projects, or fund things such as public events, crime prevention measures, community transport schemes, traffic calming or tourism promotion.
+Parish councils may spend money on various things they deem to be beneficial to their communities, such as providing grants to local community groups or local projects, or fund things such as public events, crime prevention measures, community transport schemes, traffic calming, or tourism promotion.

 Parish councils have a role in the planning system; they have a statutory right to be consulted on any planning applications in their areas.
 They may also produce a neighbourhood plan to influence local development.

 The Localism Act 2011 allowed eligible parish councils to be granted a "general power of competence" which allows them within certain limits the freedom to do anything an individual can do provided it is not prohibited by other legislation, as opposed to being limited to the powers explicitly granted to them by law.
 To be eligible for this, a parish council must meet certain conditions such as having a clerk with suitable qualifications.